NeutroniumCore/Neutronium/Documentation/Content/Build_large_project_with_Vue.js_and_Webpack.md

 ├── index.hml
 ```

-`Data`: contains the data.json which is the viewmodel data used during development in the browser.
+`Data`: contains the vm.cjson which is the viewmodel data used during development in the browser.
-`Dist`: contains generated files to be used in Neutronium
+`dist`: contains generated files to be used in Neutronium
 `src`: contains assets (folder assets), vue components (folder components), main component: App.vue.
 You should not edit `entry.js` nor `main.js` which are boilerplate files needed for the dev and production build.
 Both index.html files (fromm root and dist) should not be edited for the same reason.